Services available to you

 Just come to the Wellbeing Service reception at 2FC 50 (Felixstowe Court) on Frenchay Campus (view the location on a map) and fill in a short form.
 Alternatively, you can telephone +44 (0)117 32 86268 if you would prefer a telephone drop-in.

-Please note that drop-in sessions are not suitable for crisis situations due to the short-time frame.
-If there is an emergency you should call 999.
+Please note that drop-in sessions aren't suitable for crisis situations due to the short-time frame.
+If there's an emergency you should call 999.

 Emotional Resilience Workshops